CMHA Get Set & Connect Program

 Picture

-• The gallery has a permanent collection of over 10,000 artworks, with a small percentage on view at any given time.
+The Vancouver Art Gallery features major exhibitions of works by contemporary and historical artists.
+It has a permanent collection of over 10,000 artworks, with a small percentage on view at any given time.
+The Gallery features a variety of temporary exhibits.

 Bill Reid Gallery of Northwest Coast Art